-Missing data is a 3-days course.
-The course consists of an intensive programme of partly interactive lectures, combined with computer-based practical work.
+Missing data is a 3-days course that consists of an intensive programme of partly interactive lectures, combined with computer-based practical work.
 Examples taken from clinical practice will be used for the computer-based work.

-If a course is [Full], you can still register, but you will be placed on a waiting list.
+If a course is [Full], you can still register, and we will place you on a waiting list.
 We will contact you as soon as a place becomes available.
-At that time you can still decide whether you want to participate in the course.
+You can then decide whether you still want to participate.

 There are various methods that can be used to deal with missing data.
 Simple solutions are that you ignore the missing values and delete all cases with missing values from the analysis or to use a regression model to estimate the missing values.
 There are also more advanced methods as Multiple Imputation.
 Multiple Imputation with the Multivariate Imputation with Chained Equations (MICE) procedure is a promising technique that works well in various missing data situations.
 With Multiple Imputation several complete datasets are generated.
 Data analysis has to be done in each dataset and results are pooled using special calculation rules (called Rubin’s rules).
 These steps will be discussed during the course as well as questions of how to use different missing data methods in medical and epidemiological datasets.
 Furthermore it is important to check if your imputation strategy was successful (imputation diagnostics) which will also be discussed during the course.